 During the growing season, cymbidiums appreciate dappled sunlight, or about 50 percent shade.
 They can be moved outdoors in the summer, providing they are not put into direct sunlight.
 A few hours of weak morning sunlight and shady afternoons is perfect.
 Move the cymbidiums outside after the threat of frost has passed.

 If you're growing them indoors, a southeast or east window is perfect.
 Your leaves should be apple green, as opposed to dark green.
 A dark green plant is likely not receiving enough sunlight to provoke a good bloom.

-Copious water during the growing season (spring, summer, and fall).
+Water these plants frequently during the growing season (spring, summer, and fall).
 The purer the water, the better the plants.
-Accumulated salts in tap water can damage the plants, so make sure they are well flushed every time you water the plant.
+Accumulated salts in tap water can cause damage, so make sure they are well flushed every time you water the plant.

-During the winter bloom, reduce watering dramatically, but don't let the plant dry out.
-Keep the potting media slightly damp to the finger.
+During the winter bloom, reduce watering, but don't let the plant dry out.
+Keep the potting media slightly damp to the touch.
 Plants that are affected by the salt build-up in tap water will exhibit leaf-tip dieback, a condition in which the leaf tips turn black and die.

 During the growing season, feed with a weak orchid fertilizer bimonthly or scatter slow-release pellets in the growing media at the beginning of the season.
 Be careful to avoid a high nitrogen fertilizer as this will cause rapid foliage growth at the expense of the bloom.

 Cymbidiums are considerably more cold tolerant than some other popular orchids.
-The large, older cymbidiums need an extended period of cold to provoke a bloom, while the miniatures aren't quite as dependent on cold weather to bloom.
+The large, older cymbidiums need an extended period of cold to provoke a bloom, while the miniatures aren't quite as dependent on cold weather.